 Figure 3.
-Comparison of reduced prices, with interest rates, ROR
+Comparison of reduced prices, with interest rates, ROR and capital accumulation

 Figure 3 shows that interest rates show Kondratiev peaks and troughs at around the same times as do reduced prices.
 The twenty year trailing average of ROR and capital accumulation also show Kondratiev peaks and troughs.
 Since the fundamentals that drive stock prices (earnings and interest rates) show Kondratiev cycles, it is perfectly natural that that the stock market do so too.
 Each Kondratiev peak is associated with the beginning of a downwave secular bull market.
 Hence the 1814 Kondratiev peak is associated with the start of the 1815-35 secular bull market.
 The 1864 Kondratiev peak is associated with the 1861-81 secular bull market.
 The 1920 Kondratiev peak was immediately followed by the 1921-29 bull and the 1982-2000 secular bull market followed just one year after the 1981 Kondratiev peak.
 Each Kondratiev trough is associated with the start of an upwave secular bull market.
 Thus upwave secular bull markets began in 1843, 1896, and 1949, right around the time of Kondratiev troughs in 1842-43, 1895-1902, and 1946-50.
 We can expect the next secular bull market to be an upwave bull and to get underway around the time of the next Kondratiev trough.